The roadmap to plan a JWST NIRSpec MOS observation using the APT Template is introduced. New MOS related terminology is defined.

 - After Target ACQ and New MSA Config: MOS confirmation images are acquired immediately after configuration of MSA shutters into a new open/closed slitlet pattern, every time a new MSA slitlet configuration is used.
 NOTE: for this option, the grating wheel will move to the imaging mirror to take confirmation images in between science spectra.
 When the grating wheel is reconfigured to the dispersive element, it might not return to the exact same science position used for prior exposures.
 As a result, small spectral shifts can occur between multiple MOS spectra acquired with a confirmation image in between exposures.

-These confirmation images can be planned by selecting the appropriate option in the Multi-Object Spectroscopy pull-down menu in the APT template, as shown in Figure 3.
+Confirmation images can be planned by selecting the appropriate option in the Multi-Object Spectroscopy pull-down menu in the APT template, as shown in Figure 3.
 This option should be selected after observations are created in the template by using the MPT.